The Clean Cooling Network Strategy and Oversight Committee (CCN-SOC) provide the overarching direction for the programme.

 A significant element of the programme is delivered through a collaboration of leading UK Universities.
 We operate in line accordance with the University Statutes, the Statement of Recommended Practice: Accounting for Further and Higher Education Institutions and other relevant accounting and management standards as well as impact reporting (REF)

-As the Programme transitions to implementation, it will have key criteria of audit
+As the Programme transitions to implementation, audit criteria will including:

 Impact: To the economy, society, culture, public policy or services, health, the environment and quality of life.
 There is a specific theme in the programme for reporting on GESI.